-Currently, Service Credit Union is offering an attractive 0.25% APY on funds in its Business Savings account, as long as you maintain a daily balance of at least $50.
-This account features no monthly fees.
-Additionally, Service Credit Union offers a Secondary Business Savings account, also with a 0.25% APY, if you want to save for multiple savings goals at the same time.
+Currently, Service Credit Union is offering an 0.25% APY on funds in its Business Savings account, as long as you maintain a daily balance of at least $50.
+Additionally, Service Credit Union offers a Business Secondary Savings account, also with a 0.25% APY, if you want to save for multiple savings goals at the same time.

 Learn more about business savings accounts